QMathsdude/kmc-charge-transport-organic-semiconductor/reports/week3.md

 - For example, in the diagram below, the node is at $\theta\approx 10\degree$.
 But we can clearly see that the square area encompasses $0\degree\leq\varphi<360\degree$.
 - However, the value of $\varphi_{v\,\text{min}}=270\degree$ while $\varphi_{v\,\text{max}}=450\degree$.
 This is a difference of only $180\degree$ which is the cause of this issue.
 - The diagram below shows the node being in $0\degree\leq\varphi\leq180\degree,$ and therefore **an edge is drawn between them** **despite being blocked**.
+- Unfortunately, for now am **unable** to think of a solution to this problem.
+So it remains in this version of code.

 <p align="center">
     <img src="../reports/images/03_method_2_error_3D.png" style="width: 400px; height: 300px;">